basho-labs/little_riak_book/en/03-developers.md

 <h4>MR + 2i</h4>

-Another option when using mapreduce is to combine it with secondary indexes.
+Another option when using MapReduce is to combine it with secondary indexes.
-You can pipe the results of a 2i query into a mapreducer, simply specify the index you wish to use, and either a `key` for an index lookup, or `start` and `end` values for a ranged query.
+You can pipe the results of a 2i query into a MapReducer, simply specify the index you wish to use, and either a `key` for an index lookup, or `start` and `end` values for a ranged query.